 I-40 Crosstown Reconnection

-The Chamber believes restoring full access between I-40 and downtown Oklahoma City is critical, and will therefore advocate for the reconnection of I-40 to Shields/Gaylord (at the east end) and to Western Avenue (at the west end) by the end of 2013.
-The Chamber will further advocate for the completion of the remaining reconnection corridor between Gaylord/Shields and Western Avenue as promptly as the environmental process allows.
+The Chamber believes timely restoration of full access between I-40 and downtown Oklahoma City is critical and will therefore advocate for the reconnection of the old I-40 (new boulevard) to the remaining reconnection corridor between Gaylord/Shields (east end) and Western Avenue as promptly as possible.

-The Chamber supports implementation of transit programs that will best serve Central Oklahoma including the Central Oklahoma Transportation & Parking Authority (COTPA) 2005 Fixed Guideway Transit Study (commuter rail study) and its following components:
+The Chamber supports implementation of transit programs that will best serve Central Oklahoma including the Central Oklahoma Transit and Parking Authority (COTPA) 2005 Fixed Guideway Transit Study and its following components:

 Federal Highway Trust Fund

-The Chamber will work with our Congressional delegation, ODOT, and the City of Oklahoma City to secure a permanent funding solution for the Federal Highway Trust Fund (including Mass Transit programs).
+The Chamber will work with our Congressional delegation and ODOT to secure a permanent funding solution for the Federal Highway Trust Fund (including Mass Transit programs).

-The Chamber supports full funding for the current MAP-21 transportation bill.
+The Chamber supports adequate funding levels to properly maintain the national transportation system.